Expertime/exp-travel-agent-ai/README.md

 ## Features

-- **Widely available travel knowledge**: Ask about well-known destinations and tourist attractions
+- **Publicly available travel knowledge**: Ask about well-known destinations and tourist attractions
 - **Document Upload**: Upload PDF, Word and other document formats and add to File Search to use the information contained as part of the conversation
 - **Image Upload**: Upload images and ask questions about the location, landmark or directions
 - **Web search**: The Agent may use Bing Search to obtain updated information about certain locations, accomodations, weather and more.